James Paxton (baseball): Seattle Mariners

-Paxton started the 2017 season for the Mariners by not allowing a run over his first three starts, winning the American League Player of the Week Award for April 10–16.
+Paxton started the 2017 season for the Mariners by not allowing a run over his first three starts, winning the American League (AL) Player of the Week Award for April 10–16.
 On May 5, he was placed on the disabled list due to a left forearm strain, returning on May 31.
-He pitched exceedingly well in July, going 6–0 and earning a share of the American League Player of the Week Award for July 24–30 and the AL Pitcher of the Month for July.
+He pitched exceedingly well in July, going 6–0 and earning a share of the AL Player of the Week Award for July 24–30 and the AL Pitcher of the Month for July.
 However, on August 10, Paxton strained his left pectoral muscle pitching against the Los Angeles Angels, putting him on the disabled list once again.
 He returned on September 15 and finished the season with a 12–5 record and 2.98 ERA in 24 starts while tying for the major league lead in wild pitches, with 15.

+Mariners fans created a rooting section for Paxton called the Maple Grove in the left field bleachers of Safeco Field.
+The section, based on Paxton's Big Maple nickname and Canadian heritage, included an artificial tree and fans holding sigs and chanting "eh" when Paxton reached two strikes facing a batter.
+Paxton met some fans from the section before a game, giving them maple bars.
+Paxton and the Mariners commemorated the section for one game in 2025, following his retirement.

 On May 8, 2018, Paxton threw a no-hitter against the Blue Jays at Rogers Centre.
 He threw 99 pitches while issuing three walks in a 5–0 victory, becoming the second Canadian to throw a no-hitter (the first was Dick Fowler of the Philadelphia Athletics in 1945).
-He was also the first Canadian Major League pitcher to throw a no-hitter in Canada, and the first Seattle Mariners pitcher to throw a no-hitter in a road game.
+He was also the first Canadian major league pitcher to throw a no-hitter in Canada and the first Mariners pitcher to throw a no-hitter in a road game.
 He finished the season 11–6 with a 3.76 ERA in 28 starts.